SDFIdk/DownloadShop/README.md

 The debug mode is controlled by the constant: KMS_OCI_QUEUE_DEBUG.
 (TRUE = is in debug mode).

+Some handy commands in order to run tests from CLI and clear data from db:

++ drush eval 'kms_test_db_cleanup_kms_oci_mess()'.
+Removes data from job and log table and queues.

 ### Urls:
 + Cron page: [http://kms.dev/admin/config/system/cron][cron page].